Pocketwatch 101™ – Learn about Vintage and Antique Pocket Watches

 Is the case solid gold, or gold-plated or made from some other material?
 With today's high gold prices, a solid gold case can add significantly to the value of a watch.
 Our article on how to tell whether a watch case is gold or gold plated is a good place to start.

 Many high-quality watches had gold-plated train wheels, gold jewel-settings, or other uses of precious metal in the movement itself.
 Recognizing where these materials were used allows for a more accurate assessment of value.

 Authenticity and Originality:

-Collectors value pocket watches that are in all-original condition.
+Collectors want pocket watches that are in all-original condition.
 If the watch is in original condition, as it came from the factory, it will command a higher price than one which is less original.
 Are all the hands of the same style or has one been replaced with something of a different style?
 Has the original glass been replaced with a plastic crystal?
 Also look for extra screw marks on the case rim, indicating that the case may not be original to the watch.